jlleongarcia/jlleongarcia/content/blog/py_trip-planner-final.md

 While I mostly got lucky with the weather, there were moments when I wished I had a crystal ball to peek into the future. **And that's when this idea struck.**

-It's not just an app; it's the culmination of a dream, [a dream born on the open roads of Europe](https://fossengineer.com/tags/cyclingthrougheurope/).
+It's not just an app; it's the culmination of a dream, **a dream born on the open paths of Europe**.

 ### The Birth of the Python Trip Planner